 When vaping first appeared a little over a decade ago, many in the tobacco industry could plainly see that the cigarette’s days were numbered – but then, that’s really been the case for decades now.
-By the middle of the 20th century, medical experts universally agreed that smoking causes chronic diseases and that people should either quit smoking or shouldn’t start at all.
+By the middle of the 20th century, medical experts universally agreed that smoking tobacco products caused chronic diseases and that people should either quit smoking or shouldn’t start at all.
 Despite the tobacco industry’s best efforts to continue drawing new customers into the fold, smoking rates continue to decline with each passing year.

 What Is IQOS?

 IQOS is an electronic product that’s similar in principle to vaping in that it delivers nicotine to the user via inhalation but doesn’t produce smoke with harmful chemicals.
 However, while vaping uses nicotine-infused e-liquid, IQOS uses real tobacco.
 The system heats the tobacco to the point at which the nicotine turns to vapour, but it doesn’t cause the tobacco to combust and doesn’t produce smoke.

 The IQOS itself is an electronic device with a battery and a temperature-controlled heating blade.
 You use it with cigarette-like tobacco sticks called HeatSticks or HEETs, which are sold 20 to a package just like cigarettes.
 You remove a HeatStick from the package and place it inside the IQOS, and the heating blade of the IQOS pierces the centre of the HeatStick.
 When you puff on the IQOS, the blade heats the heated tobacco stick to release the nicotine and aroma into your mouth.